- Treatments & Services

-If you are having a procedure or surgery, your treatment must be paid in full prior to your admission.
-You can pay by credit or debit card, cash or cheque.
+If you are having a procedure or surgery, your treatment must be paid in full 5 working days prior to your admission.
+You can pay by bank transfer and credit or debit card.
 Full details of ways to pay will be included in your admission letter.

 Finance is available through Chrysalis Finance to help you budget for self-pay treatment.
 You can spread the cost of your treatment using our interest free and low APR finance options, which can be arranged in advance.
 Further details are available by emailing firstname.lastname@example.org.
 Alternatively, you can contact Chrysalis Finance directly on 0870 118 20 23 quoting Aspen Healthcare.